NodeMCU-Tool/NodeMCU-Tool/README.md

 Installation
 ------------

 Thanks to Node.js, the NodeMCU-Tool is platform independent and will run on Windows, Linux und OSX.
-There are different installation variants available (system wide or project based).
+There are different installation variants available (system-wide or project based).

 ### via NPM (Node.js Package Manager) ###

-It's recommended to install nodemcu-tool as [global package](https://docs.npmjs.com/getting-started/installing-npm-packages-globally).
+It is recommended to install nodemcu-tool as [global package](https://docs.npmjs.com/getting-started/installing-npm-packages-globally).
 NPM will register the binary automatically in your path - it will be directly available on the command line.

 #### Global Installation as root (Linux/Mac OS Platforms) ####

 The global installation may require administrator(root) privileges because the package is added to the systems library path.
 If you get any permission errors on Linux/Mac OS run the command as root or via `sudo`.

-> **Note:** In some special cases the installation may fail with some errors related to `node-serialport` or `node-gyp`.
-This errors are caused by missing pre-build binaries (native code/drivers for your platform matching your OS/nodejs version) - therefore they have to compiled on your machine!
+> **Note:** In some special cases the installation may fail with some errors related to `node-serialport` or `node-gyp`.These errors are caused by missing pre-build binaries (native code/drivers for your platform matching your OS/nodejs version) - therefore they have to compiled on your machine!
 > To resolve such issues, add the `--unsafe-perm` flag to the following command - it allows the build scripts to be executed as root.

 ```shell